Doctoral Psychology Internship Program

 Our front office staff provide excellent clerical support to interns.

 We will be participating in the APPIC matching program.
 Our program code number is 2227 (APPIC National Matching Service 222711).
-All materials must be submitted for review online by our due date of November 21, 2013 at 6PM.
+All materials must be submitted for review online by our new due date of December 13, 2013 at 6PM.
 The training committee will use the following information to determine which candidates will be invited for interviews:

 •Completed AAPI as found on the APPIC website at www.appic.org "APPI On-line."
 Please be certain that your Curriculum Vitae and Transcripts, as required by the "APPI On-line" are included.